decentralized-identity/keri/docs/Glossary.md

 External logs that are _inconsitent_, have at least two reported copies of the logs that are different.
 That means I have a duplicitous log.
 We need duplicity detection to be able to garantuee _external consistency_ or put in an different way: duplicity detection protects against external inconsistency.

 #### First seen
 "First seen" in KERI is the first **verified** event, accepted in the `KEL`.
-It has no effect on escrow for example.
+It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
+Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
+Only in this microseconds windows that you could have a live key conprise attack.
+If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
+E.g. a valid key rotation.

 #### Inception Event
 Is a type of Establishment Event, it's the first event that establishes an identifier. \